scio-labs/inkathon/README.md

 <summary><strong>What is pnpm and do I really need it?</strong></summary>

 [Pnpm](https://pnpm.io/) works in my experience way faster and more reliable within monorepos than npm or yarn.
 When using it though, it's strongly recommended everyone in the team uses it.
 No installs should perform be performed nor any other lockfiles should be commited.

+Also, esp. the `contracts` package has multiple shorthand npm scripts defined in its `package.json` that are recommended to use.

 </details>